 - Inspect that the type of development you want to buy is allowed to be constructed in that area.
-Some areas in Thailand do not permit condominium development, so if you are interested in buying a condominium we will check the restrictions on land use to make sure that a condominium can be developed where the development is advertised.
+Some areas in Thailand do not permit condominium development, so if you are interested in buying a condominium, we will check the restrictions on land being used to make sure that a condominium can be developed where the development is advertised.
+This is a very basic check.
+It is very important to know the land used for the development is allowed under Thai law.
 In addition, drainage must be available for all new developments.

-- It is important to compare the IEE report with the developer's construction plans, as sometimes the construction plans are changed after the developer received approval of the IEE report.
+It is important to compare the IEE report with the developer's construction plans, as sometimes the construction plans are changed after the developer received the approval of the IEE report.

 In addition, we can review local court records to determine:

-Siam Legal can prepare a due diligence report for you about your intended purchase.
-Your due diligence report will include your title search report, pictures of the land, and translations of construction permits or other documents related to the property you are interested in.
+Siam Legal International can prepare a due diligence report for you about your intended purchase.
+Your due diligence report will be prepared by our Thailand property lawyer and will include your title search report, pictures of the land, and translations of construction permits or other documents related to the property you are interested in.
 Your due diligence report is a snapshot of the legal parameters of the property you are investigating.

 Other related topics:

 |Local Office Numbers:|